polo74/doc/deploy_qemu_service.md

 nc 192.168.100.156 80
 ```

-If the connection dont work, you probably have a problem in your routing network.
-Be sure that you don't use the default NAT network.
+If the connection doesn't work, you probably have a problem in your routing network or with your guest firewall.
+Be sure that you don't use the default NAT network and the guest firewall is correctly configured.

 ### enable and open port-forwarding